apisearch-io/php-client/README.md

 > field stores non-indexable data

 By default, when you filter by meta, specific metadata field aggregation will be enabled.
-Disable this aggregation by adding a fourth and last parameter, or just override it later with a more specific aggregation configuration.
+Disable this aggregation by adding a fifth and last parameter, or just override it later with a more specific aggregation configuration.

 ```php